 Empathy 101: Designing for Humans in the Age of AI

-People who have consumed any form of media over the past few months will have heard the veritable mountain of issues with artificial intelligence (AI).
+People who have consumed any form of media over the past few years will have heard the veritable mountain of issues with artificial intelligence (AI).
 Though not a new technology, the gusto and hype with which large language models (LLMs) leapt into the mainstream over the past year caused an inevitable flurry of cynicism (a.k.a.
 Gartner’s Trough of Disillusionment).

 If we take these criticisms from a design thinking and user experience lens, we may come to realize we’re at a crossroads when it comes to designing this now-popularized technology in ways that will truly serve users.